- SCHOOL ORGANISATION

-The SENCO, Mrs Michelle Laskey, attends regular training in order to ensure best practice is embedded into Quality First Teaching and to determine the best possible outcomes for individual pupils.
+The SENCO, Miss Natalie Shanahan, attends regular training in order to ensure best practice is embedded into Quality First Teaching and to determine the best possible outcomes for individual pupils.
 She will monitor all forms of provision, such as Targeted and Personalised support, to ensure the best responses to children’s needs.
 This will often include sourcing and providing professional development and specific training for staff.
-In addition to this, she is currently working towards completion of The National SENCO Award.
+Miss Natalie Shanahan has completed the training for the National SENCO Award

 Recent training has included:

 • Speech and Language Development and strategies to identify and support children in the EYFS

 • Numicon training